Senator Armstrong (Metal Gear): Appearances

-Steven Armstrong is a Colorado senator introduced in the 2013 action-adventure game Metal Gear Rising: Revengeance, developed by Platinum Games and produced by Konami.
-Acting as the game's main antagonist, he also acts as the primary backer of two private military corporations within the title, Desperado and World Marshal, which act under his orders to commit terrorist acts and drive conflict.
+Steven Armstrong is a Colorado senator introduced as the main antagonist of the 2013 action-adventure game Metal Gear Rising: Revengeance, developed by Platinum Games and produced by Konami.
+In the game's story, he acts as the primary backer of two private military corporations, Desperado and World Marshal, which act under his orders to commit terrorist acts and drive conflict.
 At the game's climax, he appears piloting a large hexapedal mech named "Metal Gear EXCELSUS" and reveals his plan to cause a war to jumpstart the American economy to end a recession, and using it as a platform to become President of the United States.
 He attacks protagonist Raiden, and the mech is disabled in the ensuing battle.

 Emerging from EXCELSUS' core, Armstrong reveals himself to be infused with nanomachines, and after absorbing metal from the mech's remains becomes significantly larger and attacks Raiden in hand-to-hand combat.
 During the battle he reveals the truth of his goals in an attempt to convince Raiden to side with him: he is disgusted with the corruption in America, and seeks to use war as a business to end war as a business.
 However his policy also relies on a form of social Darwinism, where "the weak will be purged, and the strongest will thrive".
 Raiden refuses to join him, and after a prolonged battle is able to tear out Armstrong's heart.
 In his dying moments, Armstrong states that the corruption will continue, but names Raiden his successor.
 Raiden later quotes Armstrong during the game's concluding scene, before engaging in another battle.

 In the "Jetstream" downloadable content for Revengeance, which takes place prior to the events of the game, Armstrong appears as the final boss to forcibly recruit the character Jetstream Sam to his cause.
-In other titles, Armstrong also appears on cards for Metal Gear Solid: Social Ops, an online mobile card game released by Konami.
+Armstrong also appears on cards for Metal Gear Solid: Social Ops, an online mobile card game released by Konami.